JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 * **Necessity (The DNA Test):** For a tail to be stable, the last digit must satisfy $T_1^2 \equiv T_1 \pmod{10}$.
 Testing all single digits confirms that only $\{0, 1, 5, 6\}$ possess this inherent stability.
 * **Sufficiency (The Julian Link):** As established in **Corollary II**, these four digits are the only ones that guarantee the **Julian Constant ($C$)** is a whole number.
 This ensures the carry-over remains rhythmic and the linear recurrence structure never collapses.

-**Conclusion:** The Second Law defines the boundaries of the Recurstable universe.
-Outside of $\{0, 1, 5, 6\}$, the "stones" dropped into the lake are too chaotic to form a rhythmic ripple.
-Only bases ending in these four digits provide the 'mathematical fuel' required to sustain the linear recurrence.
+**Conclusion:** Julian's Second Law defines the boundaries of Linear Stability.
+While bases ending in 0, 1, 5, 6 provide the perfect 'mathematical fuel' for Julian’s First Law (Linear Recurrence),

 ---